Salsola tragus: Prospects for genetic improvement

 These figures are not the only important genetically determined variables, but they are illustrative.
-Note that the high values in the list differ from the corresponding low values by factors ranging from a little over 2 in the case of acid-detergent fibre, to more than 60 for nitrate content.
-Other physical variables such as size and spininess also diverge markedly.
-As already noted, in many regions the plant passes through its most palatable and vulnerable phase before the need for forage begins to become more pressing.
-However, some strains are not spiny, so that there is scope for breeding lines that are useful throughout most of the season.
-Note too that while some variables, such as protein content, should preferably be as high as possible, others, while harmless or even beneficial at low levels, may be undesirable or even dangerous at the highest recorded levels.
+Note that the high values in the list differ from the corresponding low values by factors ranging from just over 2 for acid-detergent fibre to more than 60 for nitrate content.
+Other physical variables, such as size and spininess, also diverge markedly.
+As already noted, in many regions, the plant passes through its most palatable and vulnerable phase before the need for forage becomes more pressing.
+However, some strains are not spiny, so there is scope for breeding lines that are useful throughout most of the season.
+Note, too, that while some variables, such as protein content, should preferably be as high as possible, others, though harmless or even beneficial at low levels, may be undesirable or even dangerous at the highest recorded levels.
 For example, rumen flora in ruminants metabolise nitrate and oxalate profitably at modest concentrations, but if the concentration overwhelms their metabolic capacity, the unprocessed ions may poison livestock.
-Strains of plants selected for modest levels of such content can therefore be fed without strict precautions, but the toxic components of other strains would best be diluted by mixing Kali fodder with other, safer forage, or treating it with mitigating agents.
+Strains of plants selected for modest levels of such content can therefore be fed without strict precautions.
+Still, the toxic components of other strains would be best diluted by mixing Salsola fodder with other, safer forage or by treating it with mitigating agents.
 For example, excess soluble oxalate can be precipitated by adding lime to the fodder; precipitated oxalate is harmless.
-Digestibility also varied in this study, but the digestibility of Kali was in general greater than the digestibility of grasses.
+Digestibility also varied in this study, but the digestibility of Salsola was, in general, greater than the digestibility of grasses.

-Another desirable trait of Salsola tragus and several related species, is that it is salt-tolerant in arid and sandy environments.
-In fact, it seems to do best at salt levels that – though modest – are far too high for most crops to tolerate.
+Another desirable trait of Salsola tragus and several related species is their salt-tolerance in arid, sandy environments.
+In fact, it seems to do best at salt levels that, though modest, are far too high for most crops to tolerate.
 Growing the plant in environments too saline for most other forage species, even high enough to stress the Salsola, actually increases some of its merits as a forage.
-In particular, it increases total nitrogen content but reduces some (possibly harmless) levels of potentially toxic substances such as soluble oxalate and nitrate.
+In particular, it increases total nitrogen content but reduces levels of some (possibly harmless) potentially toxic substances, such as soluble oxalate and nitrate.